sendgrid/docs/source/Classroom/Troubleshooting/Authentication/list_upload_troubleshooting.md

 {% anchor h2 %} Specific Upload Errors {% endanchor h2 %}

+Listed below are a few distinct errors you may encounter when uploading a CSV to Marketing Campaigns, along with tips to correct the root issue.

 {% anchor h3 %} We were unable to detect an email column in the CSV file headers.
 The email column must always have a header of "email" {% endanchor h3 %}